 6 – Guzmania Lingulata

 This plant grows in Central and South America.
-It is an epiphyte, and it grows close to the ground on small trees.
+It is an epiphyte, growing close to the ground on small trees.
 It gets all of its water from mist or dew, and it flowers mostly during the beginning of the rainy season.
 It has fruit that matures later in the year.

-It is native to the rainforests, and it has small roots that function only to attach it to the tree.
-It has a star shaped flower that can be yellow, orange, mauve, or lavender.
+It is native to the rainforests and has small roots that function only to attach it to the tree.
+It has a star-shaped flower that can be yellow, orange, mauve, or lavender.

 7 – Strepsia Usneoides